swaziloo/halloween/creatureControl/README.md

 ## Building the CC5x12 ##

-I will add a full build guide, but for the time-being, here are a few tips:
 * You do not need to fill the board.
 It is perfectly acceptable to install only the connections and components you intend to use.
-* If you are installing the USB-C socket, do that first and check the electrical connections.
+* If you are installing the USB-C socket, do that first and test the electrical connections.
 Every other component is easier to hand solder.
-* The RP2040-Zero can be powered by its USB-C connection or the board 5v power, but it will not provide power to the steppers or servos.
-LEDs, the DFPlayer Mini and sensors draw power from the RP2040-Zero 3V3.
+* The RP2040-Zero can be powered by its USB-C connection or the board 5v power, but it will not provide power to the steppers, servos, or DFPlayer (since v1.2).
+LEDs and sensors draw power from the RP2040-Zero 3V3.
 * The C1 capacitor is intended to smooth out the 5v supply for the board.
 C2-C6 provide demand power for their nearby stepper or servo.
 Only install caps for those you intend to connect.
 ___